tryton/trytond/doc/topics/modules/index.rst

           string.

-        * ``depends``: set value only if all modules in the comma separated module list value are installed.
+        * ``depends``: set value only if all modules in the comma separated module list value are activated.

         .. note::
             Field content is considered as a string.
 So for fields that require